Gaming and Sports Anime and Manga

-- Sangatsu No Lion centers on the life of a professional shogi player.
+- 3-gatsu no Lion centers on the life of a professional shogi player.

 - Sayonara Football is about soccer.

-- Seishun Hakusho by Kimiko Uehara, a shoujo manga from The Seventies in which a girl plays ice hockey and a boy is an ice skater.
+- Seishun Hakusho by Kimiko Uehara, a shoujo manga from The '70s in which a girl plays ice hockey and a boy is an ice skater.

 - Slam Dunk, which is about (of course) basketball.